 The entry level market is likely to continue to be hotly contested, but Nikon shows no sign of losing its grip on this very important market.

-The update to the D3300 is identical in pretty much every single way, even down to the overall design.
-The key difference though is the inclusion of SnapBridge technology for streamlined transferring of images from camera to your smart device, while the battery life is that bit better.
-Costing quite a bit more than the D3300 at launch, in recent months it's dropped in price to almost match the D3300.
+Pretty much identical in pretty much every single way to the D3300, even down to the overall design.
+The key difference though is the inclusion of SnapBridge technology for streamlined transferring of images from camera to your smart device.

 Read our in-depth Nikon D3400 review

 Canon EOS Rebel T6 / EOS 1300D

-On paper the Rebel T6 (EOS 1300D outside the US) isn't quite as well specified as the D3300, with an 18MP sensor, 9-point AF system, more restricted ISO range and a battery that has nowhere near as much juice per charge, although it does offer Wi-Fi which the D3300 does not.
+The EOS Rebel T6 (EOS 1300D outside the US) isn't quite as well specified as the D3300, with an 18MP sensor, 9-point AF system and more restricted ISO range and a battery that has nowhere near as much juice per charge.
+Quite a bit cheaper though.